Pulse

-A 5-question diagnostic returns a signal verdict in about three minutes.
+A 5-question diagnostic returns a signal verdict in ~15 minutes.
 No card, no signup.
-You get a Go / Kill / Pivot signal plus your three weakest lenses.
+You get a GO / KILL / PIVOT signal plus your three weakest lenses — a taste of the full 12-lens Pro analysis.

 Try Pulse free →Deliverables — no surprises

 Most services say “comprehensive report.”
 We show you exactly what that means — every section, every deliverable, every format.
-Four tiers.
+Three free entry points.
+Two paid verification tiers.
+One paid intelligence tier.
 Zero vague promises.

 Start at zero risk

-A 5-question diagnostic returns a signal verdict in about three minutes.
+A 5-question diagnostic returns a signal verdict in ~15 minutes.
 No card, no signup.
-You get a Go / Kill / Pivot signal plus your three weakest lenses.
+You get a GO / KILL / PIVOT signal plus your three weakest lenses — a taste of the full 12-lens Pro analysis.

-Try Pulse free →One public claim verified in 72 hours, with one rebuttal, delivered by email.
-You see the full sourcing methodology on a single claim before committing to anything.
+Try Pulse free →One public claim verified by AI in ~1 hour, with one rebuttal and sourcing notes, delivered by email.
+You see the Sentinel Method on a single claim before committing to the full Audit.

-Submit a claim →A structured PDF, typically 14–18 pages.
+Get your Snapshot free →A structured PDF.
 Every section is written to be useful — not to fill a template.
 If a section has nothing honest to say, it says so.

 The one page your co-founder, advisor, and future investor can read in 60 seconds.
 It contains: